OliverMurphy/Model-Based-Programming-Final-Project/README.md

 Final Project - Winter 2018 ECSE 223 @McGill University

 # Project Description:
   The main goal of the project was to develop an object-oreinted java application to manage a restaurant.
+It was performed in teams of 6.
 We had to handle the following tasks:
   - Create a new table (unique id number)
   - Manage a table (resize, relocate, reserve, remove)
   - Create a menu (items can be removed and added)